Resentment (Beyoncé song)

-"Resentment" is a song written by Walter W. Millsap III, Candice Nelson and Curtis Mayfield, and originally performed by Victoria Beckham.
+"Resentment" is a song written by Walter W. Millsap III, Candice Nelson, and Curtis Mayfield, and originally performed by Victoria Beckham.
 The song was later recorded with additional lyrics by American singer Beyoncé, who included it on her second studio album B'Day (2006).
-It is an emotive ballad whose lyrics detail a situation where a woman feels hurt and anger that her man lied and cheated on her.
+It is an emotive ballad whose lyrics describe a woman who feels hurt and angry after her partner lies to and cheats on her.

-"Resentment" was originally intended for inclusion for Beckham's unreleased studio album, Come Together, but was eventually included as a bonus feature on the documentary video release The 'Réal' Beckhams (2004).
+"Resentment" was originally intended for inclusion on Beckham's unreleased studio album, Come Together, but was eventually included as a bonus feature on the documentary video release The 'Réal' Beckhams (2004).
 American singer Jazmine Sullivan also recorded a rendition of the song in 2004, which remains unreleased.

-The original version of the song was composed by Walter W. Millsap III and Candice Nelson and contained the instrumental of Curtis Mayfield's "Think" from the film Super Fly in 1972.
-For her rendition, Beyoncé re-arranged the structure of the song by changing the order of lyrics, adding a chorus and writing new lyrics, also handling the production alongside Millsap III and Nelson.
+The original version of the song was composed by Walter W. Millsap III and Candice Nelson and used the instrumental from Curtis Mayfield's "Think" from the 1972 film Super Fly.
+For her rendition, Beyoncé rearranged the structure of the song by changing the order of the lyrics, adding a chorus, and writing new lyrics.
+She also produced the song with Millsap III and Nelson.

-Beyoncé's version of the song was well received by music critics who praised Beyoncé's powerful vocal performance and vulnerability.
-It charted at number 11 on the Billboard Bubbling Under R&B/Hip-Hop Singles based on downloads alone.
+Beyoncé's version was well received by music critics, who praised her powerful vocal performance and vulnerability.
+Based on downloads alone, it charted at number 11 on the Billboard Bubbling Under R&B/Hip-Hop Singles chart.
 She performed the song during her revue shows I Am...
 Yours (2009) and Revel Presents: Beyoncé Live (2012).
-It was additionally included the live album I Am...
+It was also included on the live album I Am...
 Yours: An Intimate Performance at Wynn Las Vegas (2009).